microsoft/FluidFramework/packages/test/test-utils/README.md

 This package contains utilities for writing end-to-end tests in Fluid Framework.
 It helps in the creation of a simple hosting application to test Fluid objects and other functionalities of the system.

-You'll also find some general-purpose utilities for unit tests in here.

 ## Local Code Loader

 `LocalCodeLoader` in `localCodeLoader.ts` is a simple code loader that can load a Fluid package with a given entry point.
 It can be used to load multiple different Fluid packages with different sources (`IFluidCodeDetails`).